The Basics of Investing In Preferred Stock

 The terms of preferred stock issues can vary widely, even among the same corporation, which may issue multiple preferred stock "series" as they are frequently called.
 Arguably, the most important characteristic of a preferred stock is whether or not the dividend is cumulative or non-cumulative.
 In a cumulative issue, preferred dividends that are not paid pile up in an account.
 These unpaid dividends are referred to as "in arrears."
 Before any dividend can be paid to the common stockholders, the entire in arrears balance must be distributed to the preferred stockholders in full.

 If a preferred issue is non-cumulative and a dividend payment is missed, the preferred shareholders are out of luck.
 They will never receive that money, even if the company produces record-breaking profits months later.

 There are a number of additional provisions that can affect the value of a preferred stock.
 Here are a few of which you should be aware:

 - Voting vs. Non-Voting: Owners of preferred stock may or may not have voting rights.
 There have been cases throughout history in which preferred shares only received voting rights if dividends had not been paid for a stipulated length of time, effectively transferring a significant, if not controlling, voting power to the preferred shareholders.
-Such a provision effectively puts them in the position of a first mortgage bond holder by giving them the collective power to enforce payment on their claim, resources permitting.
-This is frequently done in certain private equity deals, special financing arrangements with public companies, or other non-standard situations where the de facto lender doesn't want to pay the substantially higher taxes that would be owed on interest income had bonds been issued.
+Such a provision effectively puts them in the position of a first mortgage bondholder by giving them the collective power to enforce payment on their claim, resources permitting.
+It is frequently done in certain private equity deals, special financing arrangements with public companies or other non-standard situations where the de facto lender doesn't want to pay the substantially higher taxes that would be owed on interest income had bonds been issued.